Minnesota DWI Attorney

 - If a person fails the AC test because of an AC of 0.08 or more, or the presence of a controlled substance in Schedule I or II, the person’s license or permit to drive is revoked.

 - If a commercial motor vehicle driver tests at a level of 0.04 or more, he or she will be disqualified from operating a commercial vehicle.

 - If an unlicensed person is found to have a test level of 0.08 or more, the state will deny the person an issuance of a license or permit.

 - Having a driver’s license reinstated after a DWI or a Criminal Vehicular Operation (which includes a negligent act, leaving the scene of an accident, the seriousness of the victim’s injuries, or other elements) may take place after the driver has passed the license examination, reapplied for a driver’s license, and the following fees are paid:

 $250 – driver’s license reinstatement fee

 $430 – reinstatement surcharge

 $26.25 – driver’s license application fee

 Contact A Golden Valley DWI Lawyer Today

 Stop worrying and contact us today.
 Attorney Barry Hogen is ready to help you, or someone you love, find a way to get past this difficult situation.
 Learn more about Mr. Hogen’s results in court and let him use his expertise and experience to get the justice you deserve.
-The Law Office of Barry Hogen will listen to what you say, keep an open mind, and treat you compassionately.
+Barry Hogen Law will listen to what you say, keep an open mind, and treat you compassionately.